Skillet Potatoes with Kefir

 5. Step 5:

-Heat vegetable oil in a frying pan over medium heat.
-Put the potatoes in it and fry, stirring gently, for 5 minutes.
+Heat the vegetable oil in a skillet over medium heat.
+Add the potatoes and fry, stirring gently, for 5 minutes.

 6. Step 6:

-Season the potatoes with salt, pepper and sprinkle with dried paprika.
-The set of spices can vary depending on your taste.
+Salt and pepper the potatoes and sprinkle with dried paprika.
+You can vary the spices to your taste.

 7. Step 7:

-Pour kefir over the potatoes.
-Mix gently so that the spices and kefir are evenly distributed throughout the potatoes.
+Pour the kefir over the potatoes.
+Stir gently so the spices and kefir spread evenly over all the potatoes.

 8. Step 8:

 Add the bay leaf to the pan.
-Cover it with a lid and simmer the potatoes until the liquid has completely evaporated.
-If all the liquid has evaporated, and the potatoes are not ready yet, then add a little more kefir and simmer until tender.
-Check readiness with a knife — it should easily pierce the pieces.
+Cover and braise the potatoes until the liquid has completely cooked off.
+If all the liquid evaporates before the potatoes are done, add a little more kefir and braise until tender.
+Check doneness with a knife — it should pierce the pieces easily.

 9. Step 9:

-Wash the dill, dry it and chop it finely.
+Wash the dill, pat dry, and chop finely.
 Sprinkle the potatoes with fresh dill and serve.
-Bon appetit!
+Enjoy!

-Instead of roasting and stewing in a frying pan, half-boiled potatoes can be put in a baking dish, sprinkle with spices and pour kefir.
-And bake in the oven until ready.
-It will turn out no less delicious.
-And if you also sprinkle grated cheese on top, then it will be impossible to break away from such potatoes at all.
+• Instead of frying and braising in a skillet, you can put the half-boiled potatoes in a baking dish, sprinkle with spices, and pour the kefir over.
+Then bake in the oven until done — it comes out just as tasty.
+And if you sprinkle grated cheese on top too, it'll be downright impossible to stop eating.

 Caloric content of the products possible in the composition of the dish